clashroyaleisgood/Course_VRDL/HW2_Object_Detection/README.md

 2. Result Parsing: Parse result from yolov5 output format to COCO dataset format(in json)

-change the line 6 of parse_predict_result.py, the exp? is depend on the previous step.
+change the line 6 of parse_predict_result.py, the exp is depend on the previous step.
-`ResultPath = r'../yolov5/runs/detect/exp?/labels'`
+`ResultPath = r'../yolov5/runs/detect/exp/labels'`

 atfer correcting the exp?, you can exectute the following command to get the result
 `~/Course_VRDL$ python HW2_Object_Detection/parse_predict_result.py`